SAP/spartacus-docs/_pages/dev/features/federated-login.md

 ### Commerce Cloud

 #### 1. Authorize parameters
 Add the context parameter to the list of allow parameters on the authorize request.
 The value of property `authserver.authorizationCode.allowed.params` needs to be extended with the context parameter name configured in Spartacus.
-The default value is "context".
+The default value is "ctx".

 #### 2. Allowed hosts
 Add the host of the login page(es) to the list of allowed Custom Login Page hosts.
 This is required for later configuration of the OAuthClientDetails.